MicrosoftDocs/azure-docs/articles/api-center/add-metadata-properties.md

 > * Define custom metadata properties in your API center
 > * View the metadata schema

-Now that you've prepared your metadata schema, add to the inventory in your API center.
-Start by registering APIs.
+Now that you've prepared your metadata schema, add APIs to the inventory in your API center.

 > [!div class="nextstepaction"]
 > [Register APIs in your API inventory](register-apis.md)